 The curcumin supplement is effectively dosed, with the amount per serving right in line with reference ranges on Examine (500 mg curcumin + 5 mg Bioperine).
 Curcumin is the active chemical compound in turmeric, and Bioperine is a black pepper extract which is added to the formula to increase absorption.

-A 2019 meta-study on the health effects of citrus bergamot found that the botanical compound reduced LDL and total cholesterol levels in patients with high cholesterol, while triglyceride levels decreased in some cases but not all.
+A 2019 meta-study on the health effects of citrus bergamot found that it reduced LDL and total cholesterol levels in patients with high cholesterol, while triglyceride levels decreased in some cases but not all.
 Nearly every study reviewed in this paper used the same 500 mg dosage seen in Gorilla Mind Citrus Bergamot Extract.

 The final botanical supplement sold by Gorilla Mind is Astragalus Extract, which is generally taken for immune support.
 We haven't come across many research studies on astragalus for immunity, but this incredibly thorough meta-study concludes favorably: "The main function of [astragalus] is to promote repair and regulation of the immune system.”
 Most of the studies included in the linked research review used higher doses than that in Gorilla Mind’s product, but many were animal studies.